brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

     * A start bit (1)
     * The AP/DP select bit.
 0 means writing to a DP register, 1 means writing to an AP register.
     * The write bit (0)
-    * A two-bit register address in little-endian format.
+    * A two-bit register address in LSB-forst format.
 These are the two MSB bits of the four-bit AP/DP register selection.
 The two LSB bits are always zero.
     * A single parity bit (even) across the 8-bit write request.
     * A stop bit (0)
     * A park bit (1)
 * The SWDIO line is released and turned to input mode so that it can be driven by the target.
 * A bit is read from the target, but ignored.
 This is called a turn-around bit.
-* A three-bit acknowledgement is read from the target in little endian format.
+* A three-bit acknowledgement is read from the target in LSB-first format.
 A 0b001 code means "success."
 Anything else is treated as a failure, although strictly speaking this is not correct since one of the acknowledgment codes (WAIT) means to try again later.
 I have not implement this because it is not needed in my flashing program.
 * The SWDIO line is converted back to output mode so that it can be driven by the source.
 * A bit is written by the source, but ignored.
 This is called a turn-around bit.
-* A 32-bit value is written in little-endian format (i.e. LSB first).
+* A 32-bit value is written in LSB-first, little-endian format.
 This is called the data transfer phase.
 * A 1 bit parity (even) is written.

 Here's what my driver code looks like so you can see the precise logic: